Contact us

 Does a student who identifies themself to SFU's CAL as having a disability automatically receive services from the CAL?

 No. Prior to being authorized with accommodations, a student must present from a qualified professional source documentation of their disability, which meets the University’s published Documentation Guidelines.
 A professionally verified disability means a condition certified by a licensed physician, psychologist, audiologist, speech pathologist, or other appropriate professional.
 A Disability Access Advisor with the CAL then reviews the documentation for completeness, the severity of the disability and the expected impact(s) it will have on the student’s access to equal educational opportunities.
-The Disability Access Advisor then interviews the student and reviews the course requirements before making a determination of the kind of accommodations the student may be entitled to during the current semester.
+The Disability Access Advisor then meets with the student and reviews the course requirements before making a determination of the kind of accommodations the student may be entitled to during the current semester.

-How do I know if a student registered with the CAL is enrolled in one of my classes?
+How do I know if a student registered with CAL is enrolled in one of my classes?

-It is the responsibility of the student to approach the CAL in order to request and establish an entitlement to accommodations for each individual course.
-As the instructor of record for the course, you will receive an automated email from the CAL which contains a link to a secure website on which you can view the students' accommodations for your course.
+It is the responsibility of the student to approach CAL in order to request and establish an entitlement to accommodations for each individual course.
+As the instructor of record for the course, you will receive an automated email from CAL which contains a link to a secure website on which you can view the students' accommodations for your course.

 Students who use our services are not required to meet with their instructors, nor provide their instructors with information on the nature of their disability.
 If you have questions about the disability or the accommodation request, please contact the student's Disability Access Advisor.
 Although not mandatory, some students may choose to contact their instructors directly to introduce themselves.

 It is the student’s responsibility to ensure that academic accommodations are arranged through timely requests wherever possible.
-We encourage students to approach the CAL during the first weeks of each semester to renew/establish their accommodations.
-However, some students may not approach the CAL until later, for a variety of reasons, including medical circumstances that only reach a threshold and trigger a need for accommodations later in the semester.
-Other students may hold off on contacting the CAL for accommodations in hopes that they can complete the course requirements without reliance on the entitled accommodations.
+We encourage students to approach CAL during the first weeks of each semester to renew/establish their accommodations.
+However, some students may not approach CAL until later, for a variety of reasons, including medical circumstances that only reach a threshold and trigger a need for accommodations later in the semester.
+Other students may hold off on contacting CAL for accommodations in hopes that they can complete the course requirements without reliance on the entitled accommodations.

-I have a student who self-identified to me as having a disability, but I have not received official notice from the CAL of the need to provide specific accommodations.
+I have a student who self-identified to me as having a disability, but I have not received official notice from CAL of the need to provide specific accommodations.
 Should I still consider making accommodations for the student?

-You are not required to provide academic accommodations which may relate to a disability where you have not received a formal notification from the CAL.
-In these types of situations we suggest that you speak to the student privately to let them know that you welcome the opportunity to meet their accommodation needs and will do so if notified formally by the CAL.
+You are not required to provide academic accommodations which may relate to a disability where you have not received a formal notification from CAL.
+In these types of situations we suggest that you speak to the student privately to let them know that you welcome the opportunity to meet their accommodation needs and will do so if notified formally by CAL.

 Students with disabilities are entitled to the same compassionate consideration for issues, such as absences related to routine illness, that you would provide to any other student in your course or program.